Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Numerical implementation of FTH with Singularity Subtraction

 To reduce computational costs, the algorithm obtains the densities $\psi_\bp$ (that, per equations~\eqref{eq:psi_p_sol}–\eqref{eq:ukslow} and~\eqref{eqn:u_sum_uk}–\eqref{eqn:ukw}, are needed by the FTH algorithm to compute the solutions $U_k^{\mathrm{slow}}$), by means of an inexpensive reprocessing step applied to the densities $\psi_\bp$ (eq.~\eqref{eq:psi_p_sol}) generated by Algorithm~\ref{alg:real-line-adaptive} as part of the evaluation of IE resonances.
-While the frequency set $\mathcal{F}_L$ produced upon completion of Algorithm~\eqref{alg:real-line-adaptive} generally differs from the frequency set $\mathcal{F}$~\eqref{eqn:F_freqs} needed to compute the inverse Fourier-transform by the quadrature rules described in Section~\ref{sec:inv_four_tran}, however $\mathcal{D}_\mathcal{F}$~\eqref{eqn:dens_set} may be cheaply computed using the rational approximants~\eqref{eqn:Rat_approx_set}.
+While the frequency set used during the evaluation of Algorithm~\ref{alg:real-line-adaptive} generally differs from the frequency set $\mathcal{F}$~\eqref{eqn:F_freqs} needed to compute the inverse Fourier-transform by the quadrature rules described in Section~\ref{sec:inv_four_tran}, $\mathcal{D}_\mathcal{F}$~\eqref{eqn:dens_set} may be cheaply computed using the rational approximants~\eqref{eqn:Rat_approx_set}.
 Indeed, considering the partition~\eqref{eq:partit}, for $\omega \in \mathcal{F}\cap I_\ell$ ($\ell = 1,\dots,L$) the approximant $R^{I_\ell}(\omega_j)$ provides the necessary (accurate) approximations

+Once the set $\mathcal{D}_\mathcal{F}$ has been obtained, the integral $\mathcal{I}^\mathrm{e}_{1}(\br,t)$ is evaluated by means of the corresponding incident excited version of~\eqref{eqn:I1I2tok} using the quadrature rules presented in Section~\ref{sec:inv_four_tran}.
+The evaluation of $\mathcal{I}_2^\mathrm{e}(\br,t)$ proceeds under two different scenarios.
+At pre-asymptotic times, on one hand, this integral is obtained using the corresponding incident excited versions of~\eqref{eqn:I2} and~\eqref{eqn:ss_second_int} by following the description accompanying the latter equation.
+For sufficiently large times, in view of Remark~\ref{rmk:using_true_pols} and Theorem~\ref{thm:sing_exp}, the approximation